 1. Paint Rocks

 Painting rocks has risen in popularity over the past few years.
-Whether it’s because of the creativity or a fun way to spread a little joy, people are painting rocks more than ever.
+People are painting rocks more than ever, whether it’s for creativity or a fun way to spread a little joy.

-All you need are smooth (and flat) rocks, acrylic paints, and brushes.
+You need smooth (and flat) rocks, acrylic paints, and brushes.
 You can also use a paint pen for less mess.
-Paint little pictures on your rocks, or written inspirational messages on them.
+Paint little pictures on your stones, or write inspirational messages on them.

 Then “hide” rocks around the campground, parks, or other high traffic areas for people to easily find.